a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 The following are general tips that improve the overall quality of your website's typography:

 - Font size should be at least 12-14pt or its equivalent.
 This help people with cognitive disabilities, language and learning disabilities, as well as people with low vision who may not be able to perceive the text.
 - Larger line spacing improves readability.
 Proper line spacing makes [web content](https://en.wikipedia.org/wiki/Web_content) flow smoothly, and ensures that the visually rendered text is presented in such a manner that is perceived without its layout interfering with its readability.
-According to the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) Line height (line spacing) should be at least 1.5 times the font size.
+According to the [WCAGs Visual Presentation(level AAA) success criterion](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-visual-presentation.html), Line height (line spacing) should be at least 1.5 times the font size.

+**Note**: There are no hard rules that defines when the line spacing is too loose.
+However, when the lines of text seem to be visually floating from each other, it is a sign of excess line spacing.

 - Use a small number of fonts, ideally 1 or 2.
 This is because multiple fonts makes a website look unstructured and unprofessional.
 Also, multiple fonts obstructs the flow of content of the web page as people spend time adjusting to each new font.
 Hence, reducing readability.
 - Use **bold** to add emphasis rather than *italics*.
 This is because large amounts of italicized text can be difficult to read.
 - Avoid large amounts of UPPERCASE text.
 When words are written in all caps, they have a uniform rectangular shape, meaning some readers may not be able to identify words by their shape.